Hydrocephalus in Children

 ETV/CPC

 ETV (endoscopic third ventriculostomy) and CPC (choroid plexus cauterization) are often performed together to improve outcomes, and this newer option is not yet widely available.
-When possible, ETV/CPC is preferred to shunting because it is less invasive, is better tolerated, and has fewer risks.
+When possible, ETV with or without CPC is preferred to shunting because it is less invasive, is better tolerated, and has fewer risks.

-• ETV: In this minimally invasive procedure for obstructive hydrocephalus (that is, caused by a blockage), neurosurgeons use a small, thin tube called an endoscope to make a hole in the third ventricle of the brain, creating a new pathway where fluid can be drained and reabsorbed into the bloodstream.
+• ETV: In this minimally invasive procedure for obstructive hydrocephalus (that is, caused by a blockage), neurosurgeons use a small, thin tube with a camera on its end called an endoscope to make a hole in the third ventricle of the brain, creating a new pathway where fluid can be drained and reabsorbed into the bloodstream.

-• CPC: Neurosurgeons use a small, electrified wire to burn some of the choroid plexus, which is tissue that produces cerebrospinal fluid.
-This reduces the amount of fluid the choroid plexus creates.
+• CPC: Neurosurgeons use a small, electrified wire to burn some of the choroid plexus, which is the tissue that produces cerebrospinal fluid.
+This reduces the amount of fluid that the choroid plexus creates.

 Temporary External Drain